Questions? Call or text anytime πŸ“ž 818-446-9627

 Find a Moment (Not a Perfect One)

 With a newborn, there is no perfect time.
-Don't wait for a long, uninterrupted evening when you're both rested and calm—it will never come.
+Don't wait for a long, uninterrupted evening when you're both rested and calm β€” it will never come.

 Look for a small, manageable window.
 Maybe it's a five-minute stretch when the baby has just fallen asleep in the car.
-Maybe it's while you're folding laundry side-by-side.
+Maybe it's while you're folding laundry side by side.

 If a face-to-face conversation feels too confrontational or you can't trust yourself not to start crying immediately, it is perfectly okay to start with a text message.
 The medium is less important than the message.
-The goal is to gently reopen a line of communication that has been shut down by stress and pain.

 Use a Simple Opener